-TradeKing’s price to buy in to mutual funds is a little bit higher than some discount brokers who offer a number of no-fee funds, at $14.95 to initially buy into a fund, but still very competitive to other broker’s funds with fees (i.e. E-Trade funds cost $19.99).
+TradeKing’s price to buy in to mutual funds is a little bit higher than some discount brokers who offer a number of no-fee funds, at $9.95 to initially buy into a fund is the lowest I have seen (and significantly lower than E-Trade at $19.99 and Vanguard at $35).
 If you prefer ETF’s over funds, that’s not really an issue.
 Here is a complete list of TradeKing fees.

 TradeKing has no minimum balance for their accounts.
 This is a key factor for someone just getting into investing for the first time, who might not have a lot of money to put into an account right from the get go.

 The one time that I called in, I got someone on the phone right away, that person spoke great English, and they followed up with a promised email with documentation minutes after the call.

 For those who like the chat customer service option, TradeKing offers live chat support 8 AM – 6 PM ET, Monday through Friday.
 No complaints here.

 Barron’s rated TradeKing’s customer service 4/4 stars from 2007 through 2015, and Smart Money rated them #1 in 2010-2012 (before the magazine went out of business).